LDNGuide

 OpenTable logo

 Done right, French cooking is a delight.
-At 64 Goodge Street, you’ll take tear of warm complimentary (yes, complimentary) bread, swipe the remains of scallops with a luscious beurre blanc sauce, and realise that this is some of the finest French food in London.
+At 64 Goodge Street, you’ll take tear of warm complimentary (yes, complimentary) bread, swipe up the remains of scallops with a luscious beurre blanc sauce, and realise that this is some of the finest French food in London.
 The corridor-sized, dimly lit room in Fitzrovia knows its crowd—those who welcome food so rich it’s debaucherous, and duly delivers.
 A snail, bacon, and garlic bon bon here, a glass of crémant there.
 Every bite and sip is like being welcomed into heaven by a block of beurre d'Isigny with wings.

 Those serious about flavour-first cooking and rooms that make everybody feel like they’re next in line to the throne will enjoy the plush personality of The Midland Grand Dining Room.
 This brasserie inside the St. Pancras Renaissance Hotel in King’s Cross is as regal as a National Trust home and has food to match.
 There’s crab toast that has as much flavour as the room has gold and, like any French restaurant worth its salt, soufflé du jour.
 It’s a silly, special occasion-feeling place, but swing by for lunch if you want something a little more affordable.